Pet Travel to Europe and the Pet Travel Scheme

-For more than 100 years, the United Kingdom has had a strictly enforced quarantine program in effect.
-Bring in a dog, cat, guinea pig or rabbit, and they had to spend six months in one of 80 quarantine kennels in Great Britain, with virtually no exercise and with only the kennels' contracted veterinarians to check them out.
-There were no uniform statutes governing these kennels--the kennel owners voluntarily agreed to provide respectable care, but this often was lacking.
+For more than 100 years, the United Kingdom had a strictly enforced quarantine program in effect.
+If you brought in a dog, cat, or ferret, and they had to spend six months in one of 80 quarantine kennels in Great Britain, with virtually no exercise and with only the kennels' contracted veterinarians to check them out.
+There were no uniform statutes governing these kennels; the kennel owners voluntarily agreed to provide respectable care, but this often was lacking.

 The final straw came in 1987, when Lady Mary and Sir John Fretwell returned to England from their final post in Paris.
 "We came back with our basset hound," Lady Fretwell says, "and it was a terrible quarantine experience.
 Our beloved Bertie, our favorite of all the bassets we've had over the years, was a different dog after this horrible experience, and died soon afterwards.
 This pushed us into doing something about the quarantine situation in the UK."

 On February 28, 2000, the first phase of the Pet Travel Scheme was implemented and the first pets arrived at Folkestone via the Eurotunnel Shuttle Service and Ferries.
-Since that time, more than 10,000 pets from designated European Union countries have come into the United Kingdom without quarantine and with surprisingly few problems.
+Since that time, thousands of pets from designated non-EU countries have come into the United Kingdom without quarantine and with surprisingly few problems.

 Over the years, the Pet Travel Scheme has changed.
 The most recent change was in December, 2014 where the concept of commercial versus non-commercial transport was legislated. (see more about this below)

 To import your dog, cat or ferret to any European Union country, it must be microchipped first.
 No vaccinations that are given before the microchip count.
 Even if your pet's current rabies vaccination has not expired, it still must be re-vaccinated for rabies after the microchip is implanted.